Flow Equivalence of G-SFTs: -SFTs following Adler-Kitchens-Marcus

 \section{$G$-SFTs following Adler-Kitchens-Marcus}

-The purpose of this appendix is to relate some invariants from our matrix framework to the more geometric group actions framework of Adler-Kitchens-Marcus \cite{akmgroup,akmfactor}.
-We will also end with some remarks on topological conjugacy of irreducible $G$-SFTs which indicate some of the difficulty we avoid in our flow equivalence analysis by being able to reduce to the case of $G$-primitive diagonal components.
+The purpose of this appendix is to integrate our matrix approach with the classification of $G$-SFTs with the group actions framework of Adler-Kitchens-Marcus \cite{akmgroup,akmfactor}.
 This appendix is not necessary for the statements or proofs of the flow equivalence results of earlier sections.
 Throughout, $G$ is a finite group.

-Our first aim is Theorem \ref{reductiontoirreducible}, following Adler, Kitchens and Marcus \cite{akmgroup,akmfactor}.
-Theorem \ref{reductiontoirreducible} explains how to reduce the classification of nonwandering $G$-SFTs to the classification of irreducible $K$-SFTs, for normal subgroups $K$ of $G$.
+We make no conceptual advance on \cite{akmgroup} (which in turn acknowledges a huge debt to the ergodic-theoretic work \cite{rudolphcounts} of Rudolph).
+Still, we give a detailed presentation of this framework (with some additional details), as the ideas in \cite{akmgroup} are intermingled with that paper's focus on almost topological conjugacy, and the paper does not isolate all the explicit statements we want.
+The paper \cite{parrynotes} of Parry also covers much, but not all, of this framework.

+A matrix $A$ is \emph{$G$-primitive} if its entries lie in $\Z_+G$ and in addition there is a positive integer $m$ such that every entry of $A^m$ is $ G$-positive.
 An SFT is {\it nonwandering} if it has no wandering orbit; equivalently, it is the disjoint union of finitely many irreducible SFTs (its {\it irreducible components}).
 A nonwandering/irreducible/mixing $G$-SFT is a $G$-SFT $(Y,T)$ which as an SFT is nonwandering/irreducible/mixing.
 A nonwandering $G$-SFT was defined to be {\it $G$-transitive} \cite[Section 4]{akmfactor} if the $G$ action on irreducible components is transitive.
-Clearly a nonwandering $G$-SFT is $G$-transitive if and only if the canonical factor map collapsing $G$-orbits maps each irreducible component onto the same irreducible SFT.
-If $C$ is an irreducible component of $Y$ of period $p$, then let $C^0, \dots , C^{p-1}$ denote cyclically moving subsets of $C$: the $C^i$ are disjoint; $T$ maps $C^i $ onto $C^{i+1}$ (subscripts interpreted mod $p$); and for each $i$, the restriction of $T^p$ to $C^i$ is a mixing SFT.
+A nonwandering $G$-SFT is $G$-transitive if and only if the canonical factor map collapsing $G$-orbits maps each irreducible component onto the same irreducible SFT.
+Clearly the classification of nonwandering $G$-SFTs reduces to the classification of $G$-transitive nonwandering $G$-SFTs.